Adamskoullos/ProDev/README.md

 -----------------------------------------

-- [] When using transitions for elements that are also Bootstrap columns (part of a row).
+- [X] When using transitions for elements that are also Bootstrap columns (part of a row).
 The target element transitions but the effected element still moves as normal.
 Specifically as the side-chat window is toggled and slides in and out from the right the main content/view window does not move inline with the transition.
 I have tried using transition-groups etc...but stuck for now and moving on.
 This is a minor issue and not one to get caught up with any longer.

+**Solution**: For both the chat window (col) and the main content window (col) I gave the container div a max height of the VH and then overflow: auto.
+This separated them from the side bar without having to fix position the side bar which creates a whole lot of other issues.
+This was great and really added to the dashboard feel.
+I then hid the scroll bars to give a really clean look.

 ## Unresolved Bugs